 Please See: Occult PCOS is a type of PCOS, where the woman does not experience the classic symptoms of PCOS such as obesity, irregular menstruation, and hirsutism (growth of excess facial and body hair).
-This form of PCOS can only be detected when the woman faces multiple course of miscarriage due to superovulation (production of a large number of follicles).
+This form of PCOS can only be detected when the woman faces multiple courses of miscarriage due to superovulation (production of a large number of follicles).

-Although it may cause you more trouble, but complete cure of PCOS/PCOD is not possible.
+Although it may cause you more trouble, complete cure of PCOS/PCOD is not possible.
 However, it can be managed to great levels, with rigorous medicinal, dietary and lifestyle changes.
-Some of the ways through which PCOS/PCOD can be controlled are as discussed below-
+Some of the ways through which PCOS/PCOD can be controlled areas discussed below-

 1- Weight loss

 This is suggested first and foremost to mostly all the women struggling with PCOS.
 It is an effective treatment for PCOS as Weight gain is related in a vicious cycle to PCOS.
 With weight gain, PCOS increases and with increasing PCOS level in the body, further weight gain takes place.
 There are medications such as Metformin, which is suggested to PCOS women to help them control the insulin level in the body leading to weight loss.
 Along with this, a dietary regime with lean protein, omega-3 and folic acid, iron, and vitamins (A, C, & D), are suggested to help women manage their weight.
 (8)

 2- Ovulation Induction

 Ovulation is one of the most detectable symptoms of PCOS.
 It leads to infertility and it is very important for women with PCOS to ovulate regularly to control their PCOS levels.
 For this, a drug such as Clomiphene Citrate and Letrozole are suggested.
 However, in some women, these drugs do not affect well due to a high level of testosterone.
 In such case, ovulation induction is done through HCG (Human Chorionic Gonadotropin) injections and FSH (Follicle Stimulating Hormone) shots.

-Moreover, there are patients who are resistant to above drugs and they can be treated only with GnRH analog (Gonadotropin releasing hormone analogue) to induce ovulation successfully.
+Moreover, there are patients who are resistant to the above drugs and they can be treated only with GnRH analog (Gonadotropin-releasing hormone analog) to induce ovulation successfully.